Heavy snow causes travel disruption across UK as amber warnings remain

 Avanti West Coast trains running to and from Liverpool Lime Street were cancelled due to depot issues with disruption expected until midday.

-The Environment Agency had issued 14 flood warnings, meaning flooding is expected, and more than 140 flood alerts across the country on Sunday afternoon.
+The Environment Agency had issued 22 flood warnings, meaning flooding is expected, across southern England and more than 200 flood alerts across the country on Sunday afternoon.

 Two amber weather warnings from the Met Office have been put in place in England and Wales, with 3cm to 7cm of snowfall predicted for much of the affected area, mixing with rain at times in lower-lying areas.